Chandrashekar0123/Deep_Learning/README.md

 Deep Learning is a subset of machine learning inspired by the structure and functioning of the human brain.
 It uses artificial neural networks with multiple layers to model complex patterns in data.
 By leveraging vast amounts of data and computational power, deep learning has revolutionized tasks like image recognition, natural language processing, and speech synthesis.

+Deep Learning is a subset of machine learning that uses artificial neural networks (ANNs) to mimic the way humans learn from data.
+It excels in analyzing large, complex datasets like images, audio, and text by leveraging multiple layers of neurons that process and extract features.
+These layers include the input layer (raw data), hidden layers (feature extraction), and the output layer (predictions).

+Key components of deep learning include activation functions (e.g., ReLU, Sigmoid) to introduce non-linearity, and loss functions (e.g., Cross-Entropy, Mean Squared Error) to measure prediction accuracy.
+With sufficient data and computational power, deep learning enables breakthroughs in fields such as computer vision, natural language processing, and healthcare

 Key Functions of Deep Learning

 Feature Extraction: Automatically identifies significant features from raw data, reducing the need for manual intervention.